AKHughes1994/SwJ1727_2023_Outburst/README.md

 ### RadioXrayCorrelation

-This directory contains data and analysis for the radio-X-ray correlation ("LrLx"), as reported in Hughes et al. (submitted, 2025).
+This directory contains data and analysis for the radio-X-ray correlation ("LrLx"), as reported in Hughes et al. 2025b.

 **Components:**